Protection of your privacy

 - companies in the EnergyAustralia group of companies, including the Echo Group and CLP, our parent company located in Hong Kong.

 - credit providers and agencies

-- government and regulatory authorities (as required or authorised by law)
+- organisations with whom we have commercial arrangements government and regulatory authorities (as required or authorised by law)

 - our professional advisors (such as auditors and lawyers)

 - organisations that assist us to conduct research or analyse data, including undertaking customer segmentation for marketing purposes.

 We will take reasonable steps to ensure that these third parties are bound by privacy obligations in relation to your personal information.
 Some of our contractors and suppliers to whom your personal information may be disclosed are located overseas, including in India, New Zealand, China, Hong Kong, Singapore, Malaysia, the Philippines, UK, the European Union, South Africa and the US.
 These countries may change from time to time.

 We may store your information in hardcopy and/or in electronic form on computer servers that are located in Australia and in some instances overseas.
 We take steps to protect the personal information we hold from misuse, interference and loss, and from unauthorised access, modification or disclosure.
 For example, we have implemented technology controls and organisational processes to assist us to protect your personal information, including having in place confidentiality obligations for employees and contractors, as well as implementing document storage security policies, systems and site access restrictions.